 They’ve adapted Shakespeare time and again

-with the current total of screen versions at 410.
+with the current total of screen versions being 410.

-As well as the straight tellings of the playwright’s tomes
+It’s not just straight tellings of this playwright’s tomes

-there are movies with everything from samurai to gnomes.
+there are other movies with everything from samurai to gnomes.

-We’ve had street gangs and mobsters and lots set in schools
+We’ve had street gangs and mobsters and a lot set in schools

-When it comes to the bard there is no set of rules.
+When it comes to the bard there’s no set of rules.

-Film makers just keep coming back to the guy
+Film makers just keep coming back to this guy

-but when you look at his work it’s not hard to see why.
+and when you look at the work it’s not hard to see why.